ROUNAK-KUMAR-GUPTA/Eightfold---Engineering-Intern_Assignment/README.md

 # Multi-Source Candidate Data Transformer

-A deterministic pipeline that ingests candidate data from multiple sources (Recruiter CSV, Resume PDF, and GitHub JSON), normalizes fields into a canonical format, merges duplicate records, validates the output schema, and exports the final result as NDJSON.
+A deterministic and extensible pipeline that ingests candidate information from multiple sources (Recruiter CSV, Resume PDF, and GitHub JSON), normalizes the data into a canonical format, merges duplicate records, validates the output schema, and exports the final result as NDJSON.

 This project was developed for the **Eightfold AI Engineering Intern Assignment**.